Our Guiding Principles

 Be transparent and direct.
 We can build stronger relationships by being clear and open about our feelings, needs, boundaries, expectations, and requests.

 Be willing to listen as much as you lead.
-If we want to build a movement that is effective and responds to the needs of people who are the most affected by oppression and injustice, we need to learn as much as we lead.
+To build a movement that is effective and responds to the needs and vision of people who are the most affected by oppression and injustice, we need to learn as much as we lead.
 Be willing to listen and to change your opinion or course of action upon learning new information.

 Be proactive.
 In our efforts to resist injustice and oppression, we seek to follow the leadership of those most directly affected, and we recognize that we too have a stake in this work and a responsibility to take action.
 Instead of waiting to be told what to do, we must also take initiative in our efforts toward justice and liberation.

 There is room for everyone.
-We seek to redress the ways in which identity plays a role in amplifying some voices while silencing others, and we respect and value the diverse experiences/wisdom within our community.
-If you are naturally the type of person who always speaks up and assumes leadership, try taking a step back and make room for other people to contribute.
+We seek to be responsive to the ways in which identity plays a role in amplifying some voices while silencing others, and we respect and value the diverse experiences/wisdom within our community.
+If you are naturally the type of person who always speaks up and assumes leadership, try making room for other people to contribute.
 Alternatively, if you’re the type of person who tends to be quiet in group settings, we encourage you to share your voice.

 We are all where we are supposed to be.
 Our community represents a wide range of gender, racial, economic, ethnic, and religious identities and experiences.
 We celebrate and value this diversity.
 If you ever find yourself unsure of why someone is in the space they are in, be it a workshop or a restroom, trust that they are in the right place.